January 16, 2019

 At this year’s Autodesk University held in Las Vegas (November 19–21, 2018), Twinmotion demonstrated a technology preview of a bridge to UE4, an initiative they’d first announced at SIGGRAPH 2017.
 The bridge will enable architects to use Twinmotion as a quick prototyping tool, and then continue working on their designs in Unreal Engine, moving beyond the limits of Twinmotion.

 Unique in Twinmotion’s market space, this feature removes the frustrating “black-box” nature of competitive solutions, which blocks users from moving beyond the restricted range of features provided in the software.
 With the whole universe of possibilities of Unreal Engine to explore, Twinmotion customers can now truly differentiate their interactive or VR experience.

 “Having Unreal running on the back is an amazing plus,” says Krasemann.
 “Users will have access to options that Twinmotion doesn’t have, such as baking lights or adding interactions, such as an opening door,” says Krasemann.
 “They can tell a different story inside Unreal.”

 When asked about availability, Twinmotion told us that the feature is still under development and is planned to be released next summer.
 We look forward to it!

 Want to see where your Twinmotion projects could end up after they cross the bridge?
-Find out about the free beta of Unreal Studio, our suite of tools and services packaged around Unreal Engine with a focus on non-games industries like architecture, product design, manufacturing, and film and video.
+Download Unreal Engine today.